 Supervising graduate and senior undergraduate students is one of the aspects of my job that I enjoy most.
 I supervise a number of undergraduate and graduate students who are conducting research in the broad areas of community and health psychology.
-I currently supervise six graduate students, and I generally supervise two to three undergraduate thesis students per year.
-Currently, my graduate students are working on projects on motivational predictors of substance use, gambling, and academic risk-taking; social reactions to help-seeking in interpersonal violence against women; expectancy flexibility in relation to optimism/pessimism; sense of community in online health groups; and social constructions of obesity and weight loss.
+I currently supervise five graduate students, and I generally supervise two to three undergraduate thesis students per year.
+Currently, my graduate students are working on projects related to the subjective experiences of women with Turner Syndrome, perceptions of disability representation in the media, ethnic identity development and bicultural stress, and the stress-buffering influence of companion animals during the pandemic.

 Current graduate students